Air Indus: Frequent flyer program

 The Air Indus frequent flyer program was called Indus Miles.
 The program offered various privileges including priority check-in, priority boarding, priority standby and extra baggage allowance, free award tickets and discounts at various outlets.
 Indus Miles could be accrued by traveling on Air Indus flights, as well as through partners for booking hotels, renting a car or dining out.

-Relaunch

-Air Indus has been planning to relaunch operations with new ATR 72 aircraft since the second quarter of 2019.
-The airline will resume operations to national hubs, and will start operations to the social-economic centres of Pakistan, such as Gwadar, Sukkur, Gilgit and Rahim Yar Khan.
-The airline also plans to include narrow-body jets for operations to the Middle East.

-Fleet

-As of April 2017, the Air Indus fleet's three Boeing 737-300 aircraft are stored on the tarmac of Jinnah International Airport, Karachi.
-Three other Airbus ATR 72 have been signed by Air Indus.